vxnuaj/awesome-neural-networks/README.md

 $∂Z = \frac{∂L(Y, \hat{Y})}{∂Z} = (\frac{∂L(Y, \hat{Y})}{∂\hat{Y}})(\frac{∂\hat{Y}}{∂Z}) = \hat{Y} - Y$
 </div>

-> *To keep things simple, we won't be deriving the full gradient with respect to $Z$ here.*
+> *To keep things simple, we won't be deriving the full gradient with respect to Z here.*

 So referring back to our original equation of the chain rule,
 $\frac{∂L(Y, \hat{Y})}{∂\theta} = (\frac{∂L(Y, \hat{Y})}{∂\hat{Y}})(\frac{∂\hat{Y}}{∂Z})(\frac{∂Z}{∂\theta})$, now that we have $∂Z$, we can use the chain rule to calculate the gradients with respect to $W$ and $B$.